-(2) Amounts reflect the grant date fair value of stock option awards determined in accordance with FASB Accounting Standard Codification Topic 718 (ASC 718).
-For information regarding assumptions underlying the value of equity awards, see Note 12 to our financial statements and the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical accounting policies and significant judgements and estimates - Stock-based compensation" included in our Annual Report.
+(1) Amounts reflect the grant date fair value of stock option awards determined in accordance with FASB Accounting Standard Codification Topic 718 (ASC 718).
+For information regarding assumptions underlying the value of equity awards, see Note 11 to our financial statements and the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical accounting policies and significant judgements and estimates - Stock-based compensation" included in our Annual Report.
 These amounts do not correspond to the actual value that our named executive officers will recognize.

-(3) Amounts reflect annual bonuses earned by each named executive officer under our Company Bonus Plan (our Bonus Plan), and paid in cash in 2022, based on the achievement of company goals and, with respect to Dr. Agarwal and Mr. Hardy, individual performance.
-For additional information, see the section of this proxy statement titled "Narrative Disclosure to Summary Compensation Table - Annual Performance-Based Cash Compensation."
+- (2) Amounts reflect \$4,000 received by each of our named executive officers in 2022 as a company match under our 401(k) plan. - (3) Amounts reflect annual bonuses earned by each named executive officer under our Bonus Plan based on the achievement of company goals and, with respect to Dr. Agarwal and Mr. Cassidy, individual performance.
+These bonuses were paid in cash in 2023 with respect to performance in 2022.
+For additional information, see the section of this proxy statement titled "Narrative Disclosure to Summary Compensation Table Annual Performance-Based Cash Compensation." - (4) Mr. Cassidy was appointed and commenced employment as our Executive Vice President, General Counsel, and Corporate Secretary on September 12, 2022.